FACT-Finder-Web-Components/shopware6-plugin/README.md

 * API Version - Used FACT-Finder® api version
   **Note:** Module supports FACT-Finder® api version `v4` and `v5`.
 By selecting the wrong api version you may cause the Web Components to be unable to communicate with FACT-Finder®

+You can check if the above data is correctly set by clicking on the `Test Connection` button.
+Please save your settings before clicking on button.
 #### Update Field Roles
 This functionality offers a way to download field roles configured in FACT-Finder®.
 Please use this if you don't use feed offered by the plugin or for some reason you have changed the column names.